The average hourly pay for a Respiratory Therapist with Critical Care skills is $27.04.

 Respiratory Care Practitioner

 Respiratory Therapist Job Listings

-Pay by Experience Level for Respiratory Therapist
+What is the Pay by Experience Level for Respiratory Therapists?

 Pay Difference by Location

 Employees with Respiratory Therapist in their job title in Los Angeles, California earn an average of 26.8% more than the national average.
 These job titles also find higher than average salaries in Chicago, Illinois (5.0% more) and Phoenix, Arizona (1.6% more).
 The lowest salaries can be found in Houston, Texas (1.4% less), Indianapolis, Indiana (0.8% less) and Dallas, Texas (0.0% less).